microstub/microstub.github.io/_posts/2020-11-03-transistor-design-for-newbies.md

 *  Inductors become open circuits
 * Voltage sources become grounds

-The term r'e is known as the transistor's AC base-emitter junction resistance and is given by:
+The term $$r'e$$ is known as the transistor's AC base-emitter junction resistance and is given by:

 $$ r'e = \frac{25mV}{I_{E}} $$